 School psychologists help children and youth succeed academically, socially, behaviorally, and emotionally.
 They collaborate with educators, parents, and other professionals to create safe, healthy, and supportive learning environments that strengthen connections between home, school, and the community for all students.
 School Psychologists are highly trained in both psychology and education, completing a minimum of a specialist-level degree programs (at least 60 graduate semester hours) that includes a year-long supervised internship.
 This training emphasizes preparation in mental health and educational interventions, child development, learning behavior, motivation, curriculum and instruction, assessment, consultation, collaboration, school law, and systems.
 School psychologists must be certified and/or licensed by the state in which they work.
 They also may be nationally certified by the National School Psychology Certification Board (NSPCB).
 The Association of School Psychologists sets ethical and training standards for practice of service delivery.

 Accreditation is important because it means your degree is recognized as meeting the standards of the school psychology profession.
 The Ph.D., Ed.S., and M.S. degree programs in School Psychology all meet some National and/or State certification standards.
 Currently the School Psychology Doctoral Program is accredited by the American Psychological Association (APA) until 2021.
-The accreditation site visit is scheduled for Spring 2014.
-The Doctoral and Educational Specialist Programs are accredited by the National Association of School Psychologists (NASP) through a partnership with the National Council on the Accreditation of Teacher Education (NCATE) through 2021 and 2019, respectively.
+The accreditation site visit is scheduled for Spring or Fall of 2021.
+The Doctoral and Educational Specialist Programs are accredited by the National Association of School Psychologists (NASP) through a partnership with the Council for the Accreditation of Educator Prepartation (CAEP) through December 2022, respectively.
 The Masters program in school psychometry is not accredited by APA or NASP; however, students are allowed to apply for licensure in the state of Mississippi as a school psychometrist after completing the program.
 The masters program is considered to be a non-terminal program as the faculty expect students to complete either the doctoral or educational specialist degree.

 The MSU school psychology curriculum has been approved by the Behavior Analysis Certification Board (BACB).
 The BACB requires 270 hours of approved coursework to take the Board Certified Behavior Analyst (BCBA) examination.
 Click here to access the BACB website.